dereklin/ng-ws-ngrx-hmr-heroku/README.md

 This is a demo app running Railo4 on Heroku

-	Got to http://java.heroku.com/, create a "Containerless web app with Embedded Jetty"
+	Go to http://java.heroku.com/, create a "Containerless web app with Embedded Jetty"

 ## Running the application locally